dlouangr/agile-blog/_posts/2023-9-25-Project-Scope-and-Constraint.md

 3. **Resource Optimization**: Combining these two definitions for your projects allows you to distribute your resources efficiently.
-This results in personnel used in a optimized fashion to complete their tasks, clear view on the spending for your project, and the correct tools or technology needed for your project goals.
+This results in personnel used in a optimized fashion to complete their tasks, clear view on the spending for your project, and the correct tools or technology needed for your project goals.[^3]

 As you can see, defining the project scope and constraint gives your team and you as a project manager a clear understanding on how you should proceed with the project to complete your stakeholders requirements.
 Personally, getting the information required to begin the